efrecon/machinery/docs/Reference.md

 ### `machines`

 The machines top-level key, introduced in v2 contains a list of machines.
 In v1, these names are at the top-level of the YAML hierarchy instead.
+Machines with a name starting with a `.` (dot) or `x-` will be automatically ignored.
+Hidden machines can be useful when combined with YAML anchors or the `extends` and `include` directives.
 The following keys are allowed in machine descriptions:

 #### `driver`